sethetherald/sethetherald.github.io/src/content/blog/digital-privacy.md

 Yet, according to their [transparency report][5] (as of May 15, 2024), they comply with 83% of user's data requests from law enforcement.
 Does that count as a violation of human rights?
 I don't know.
 The fact that Apple complies with law enforcement like that is not a problem for most people but for anyone ranging from "The Activist" to "The Ghost" level of privacy, Apple products might not be for you.

 Also, iOS and macOS, the operating systems for iPhone and Macbook respectively, are freaking proprietary.
-Which means that even if Apple has a [backdoor][6] within those OSes, we'll have no idea whatsoever.
-Do you want to give some random strangers the key into your house?
+This means that even if Apple has a [backdoor][6] within those OSes, we'll have no idea whatsoever.
+Do you want to give some random strangers the key to your house?
 I think not.

 There are a lot more I want to rant about Apple, but that's it for this post.